defianceblack/lispy-twitch-bot/README.md

 If you want to use the bot by yourself, be aware that you have to trust [cl-isolated](https://github.com/kanru/cl-isolated) that it is an actual save environment.

+*NEW*: The bot is now able to evaluate a command in an isolated docker container all by itself.

 If you want to be super secure just put the bot in a docker and run the docker from a virtual machine.
 If someone can break out of this they probably deserve the loot.
 Kappa (just kidding)

 ## Usage